PeculiarVentures/PKI.js/README.md

 </body>
 </html>
 ```
+- Now you need to run your application as Node.js application.
+It is necessary just because modern CORS would prevent you from loading files from local filesystem;

 OK, now you are ready to launch your favorite Node.js Web Server and have fun with direct links to your wounderful PKI.js application!
+You could check [**full-featured example here**]().
+And please carefully read [**this README**]() before run it.

+### More examples

 More examples could be found in [**examples**](https://github.com/PeculiarVentures/PKI.js/tree/master/examples) folder.
 To run these samples you must compile them, for example you would run: